Skip to main content

 └── SKILL.md

-When a consumer references your repo, install-agent-skills will sparse-fetch only the package-skills/ folder — the rest of your repository is never downloaded.
+When a consumer references your repo, install-agent-skills will sparse-fetch only the skills/ folder — the rest of your repository is never downloaded.
 Their agent-skills.json would look like:

 {